Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

   Operators refresh their inclusion proof by requesting a new one from the Transparency Log.
-  - If the first Transparency Log is offline, the Site Operator may failover to any of several other qualified Transparency Logs.
+  - If the first Transparency Log is offline, the Site Operator may failover to any of several other trusted Transparency Logs.
 - At any time in the background, the Site Operator may query any of the trusted Transparency Logs and verifiably learn about all new certificates that have been issued affecting their domain names or IP addresses.
 Since the Key